 Who has to pay for gas boiler maintenance in Belgium: the tenant or the landlord?

 As specified in most lease agreements, the tenant is responsible for keeping the property in good condition, which includes regularly servicing the heating and hot water systems.
-It is therefore in tenant’s interests to keep the invoices for the periodic inspections and annual services so that they can be shown to the landlord where necessary – if a problem arises, for example.
+It is therefore in the tenant’s interests to keep the invoices for the periodic inspections and annual services so that they can be shown to the landlord where necessary – if a problem arises, for example.

 Sometimes, the lease agreement specifies that the landlord can schedule the boiler’s periodic inspections or maintenance.
 The landlord is then usually able to claim reimbursement for the work from the tenant.